TestAnything/Specification/tap-version-14-specification.md

     Descriptions _should_ be separated from the Test Point Status and Test Point ID by the string `" - "`, in order to prevent confusing a numeric description with a Test Point ID.
-However, the `" - "` separator is _optional_.
+Harnesses _must_ treat Test Points identically whether the description starts with `" - "` or not.

+    For example, these two test points _must_ be treated identically by a
+    Harness:

+    ```tap
+    ok 1 this is fine
+    ok 1 - this is fine
+    ```

     Harnesses _should not_ consider a leading `" - "` to be a part of the
     description reported to a user.